 The quick answer to this question is, no!
 Consistent pain during sex is not a normal feeling to experience.
 Dr. Evans wants all of her patients to enjoy their sex lives, and unwanted pain is certainly not part of that.
 While your discomfort will most likely be easily resolved with some simple changes, be sure to talk to Dr. Evans about the pain you have, and don’t be shy when you tell her about it.
 She will need to know as much as possible in order to know exactly how to help you get back to enjoying sex without pain!

 If this is a question you are having later in life—after experiencing years of menstrual cycles—and you have started to notice a change, be sure to talk to Dr. Evans and tell her about the changes you have seen.
 While no two women experience the same type of period, and your cycle can vary from month to month, there is a chance your fluctuating hormones are the cause of changes in your menstrual cycle.

-The hormones estrogen and progesterone control your menstrual cycle and when there are changes in these hormones, you could experience changes in your period.
-As an expert in this area, Dr. Evans can guide you through your options and help you understand what to expect with specialized treatment.
+The hormones estrogen and progesterone control your menstrual cycle, and when there are changes in these hormones, you could experience changes in your period.
+As a recognized physician in this area, Dr. Evans can guide you through your options and help you understand what to expect with specialized treatment.

 3. Does my vagina look normal?

 Every vagina looks different.
 There is no “normal standard” to its appearance, so your healthy vagina is unique to you.
 But if your vagina has changed over time due to age or childbirth and you’re worried about its appearance, talk to Dr. Evans.
 She specializes in vaginal rejuvenation and can improve the aesthetics of your vagina, so you can be confident in your most intimate moments with your partner.

 The vagina will almost always smell different at times in our life.
 It is when the odor of the discharge changes that could signal a problem.
 Depending on sexual or other habits, changes in the smell of your vaginal discharge could be the cause of an infection or an STD.